 A Game of You brings back an unexpected character: Barbie.
 Barbie (Lily Travers) was a housemate of Rose Walker’s in season one at a bed and breakfast they were both staying at in Florida.
 Barbie has a very particular dream that has her as the princess of a fantasy world joined by her fantastical creature and companion Martin Tenbones (Lenny Henry).
 In A Game of You, Barbie becomes ensnared in a plot by a villain called the Cuckoo, who crosses the dream world and real world to cause chaos in both.

-In an interview with Logo (opens in new tab), Neil Gaiman essentially confirmed that at least part of The Sandman season two will focus on the A Game of You storyline.
+In an interview with Logo, Neil Gaiman seemingly confirmed that at least part of The Sandman season two will focus on the A Game of You storyline.
 This came about from questioning about the character Wanda, a transgender woman formerly known as Alvin Mann (I only mention her former name as it is likely both will be used in the show like they were in the comic run) who is Barbie’s best friend.
 Gaiman has said, "It's going to be so much fun casting fabulous trans actors," in reference to Wanda.